Lombiq/GitHub-Actions/Docs/Actions.md

 ## .NET Core and Orchard Core builds

 - `build-dotnet`: Builds all .NET solutions or projects in the given directory with optional static code analysis.
+- `free-up-space-for-dotnet`: Frees up storage space on the runner by deleting files unnecessary for .NET projects.
 - `install-dotnet-tool`: Installs a tool globally into the .NET CLI by its name and version number.
 - `setup-dotnet`: Sets up the .NET SDK.
 - `verify-dotnet-consolidation`: Verifies that the NuGet packages of a .NET solution are consolidated, i.e. the same version of a given package is used in all projects.